A Brief History

 In the face of the above evidence, we must conclude that, yes, women are fit to be President of the United States.

-Questions for Students (and others): Do you agree with our assessment of women as viable Presidential candidates?
+Question for students (and subscribers): Do you agree with our assessment of women as viable Presidential candidates?
 If not, why not?
 What current woman would you think could make a good President?
 What prominent women that may become Presidential candidates do you believe are not ready for the big job?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!